-“If the Legendaries are so superior, then why do the humans speak of them as though they are nothing but pawns…pieces of a plan that must be obtained?
+“If the Legendaries are so powerful, then why do the humans regard them as though they are nothing but pawns…pieces of a plan that must be obtained?
 These so-called Legendary Pokémon are in danger, that much is certain.”

 The balance of power is shifting…